jakerr/wasm-bug-repro/README.md

 `rustc 1.24.0-nightly (73bca2b9f 2017-11-28)`

 It simply builds a main.rs with empty main.
 When built with --release instantiation succeeds.
-When built without instantiation fails in the browser with:
+When built with debug configuration, instantiation fails in the browser with:

 ```
 bundle.js:10 Creating WASM module failed RuntimeError: memory access out of bounds